Insurance Geek

 • Collision — Covers damage to your own vehicle from a crash.
 Required by most lenders if you finance or lease.
 See collision coverage.

-• Comprehensive — Covers non-collision losses: theft, weather, animal strikes, vandalism.
+• Comprehensive — Covers non-collision losses: theft, weather, hail, animal strikes, vandalism.
 Also typically required by lenders.
 See comprehensive coverage.

 Proof of Insurance & Vehicle Registration